Using Student Feedback to Create Effective Online Learning Experiences

 One of the key reasons many faculty struggle to embrace online learning is that they find themselves teaching in this modality without receiving proper training and support.
 This can lead to learning experiences they consider inferior to their traditional courses.

-Learning Designers (also known as Instructional Designers) can be a beneficial support resource for faculty, as they’re trained to translate faculty’s curriculum and content in the online medium.
+Learning Designers (also known as Instructional Designers) can be a beneficial support resource for college faculty, as they’re trained to translate faculty’s curriculum and content in the online medium.
 In the article below, learn how one of Wiley Education Services’ Learning Designers, Loreli Smyth, thinks about online course design and development, and how she utilizes feedback to help faculty ensure their online students’ learning experiences remain the core focus.

 As a Learning Designer, I know that continuous student feedback is essential to designing a course that delivers the appropriate learning outcomes and experiences.
 Student feedback allows the faculty and I to understand which ideas and course design elements benefit the students (and which ones don’t) so that we can create more effective and engaging online learning experiences.